avivasolutionsnl/Nyxie/README.md

 #### Get a free gift
 Will add a free gift to the cart when the given qualification has been met.

+When a benefit is added to a promotion, the following action will be available in the list:

 `Get [quantity] free [gift]`

 | Variable              | Type        | Default value  |Description                     |